 Your New Job Is Closer to Home

-Each mile you drive to work costs you the equivalent of $795 annually, according to data from Strong Towns, an organization promoting metropolitan change started by civil engineer Charles Marohn.
-Living just 20 miles from your job could cost you $31,800 annually when you figure in all the maintenance, fuel and the cost of your time lost behind the wheel.
+Each mile you drive to work costs you additional money when you figure in all the maintenance, fuel and the cost of your time lost behind the wheel.

 Not only that, but trimming the miles you drive can save you big money on your car insurance rates, depending on where you live.
-Californians driving 20,000 miles or more annually pay an average of 25.7 percent more than those who drive just 5,000 miles per year, according to InsuranceQuotes, an insurance comparison site.
-However, the discount doesn’t hold true across all states: In North Carolina, Georgia and Rhode Island, the difference in savings is less than 2.5 percent.
+Californians driving 20,000 miles or more annually pay an average of 25.7% more than those who drive just 5,000 miles per year, according to InsuranceQuotes.
+However, the discount doesn’t hold true across all states: In North Carolina, Georgia and Rhode Island, the difference in savings is less than 2.5%.

 Other factors that can make a sweet difference when you work closer to home might include the ability to go home for lunch, less money spent on child care and more time to make extra money from a side gig.

-You might take a pay cut to telecommute to the office, but you can come out richer in the end.
-The principle of coming out ahead by working remotely if your company offers the option can even work if you telecommute part time.
+You might take a pay cut to work from home, but you can come out richer in the end due to your lack of commute.
+The principle of coming out ahead by working remotely if your company offers the option can even work if you telecommute part-time.